There are now 3 possible online modes for units:

 research skills, referencing, and the ethical use of sources.

-- Indicative assessments in this unit are as follows: (1) professional report; (2) writing activities and quiz; and (3) team presentation.
+- Indicative assessments in this unit are as follows: (1) professional report; (2) reflective journal; and (3) team presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.